-At Chase Knolls, the architects followed Garden City planning principles by carefully arranging the residential buildings around open courtyards on a large superblock site, and keeping automobile traffic and storage to the perimeter of the complex.
+At Chase Knolls, the architects followed Garden City planning principles by carefully arranging the residential buildings around open courtyards on a large superblock site and keeping automobile traffic and storage to the perimeter of the complex.
 The buildings of Chase Knolls have a simple and utilitarian modern appearance, with elegant horizontal lines, steel casement windows, and wide overhanging eaves, shading upper windows from the hot Valley sun.

-In 2000, Chase Knolls was designated a Los Angeles Historic–Cultural Monument as part of the community effort to prevent its demolition.
 By 2013, the owners had rehabilitated the residential building exteriors, including new roofs, period-appropriate paint colors, and the restoration of key landscape features, many of which had fallen into disrepair.

 The modernist structures of Chase Knolls are thoughtfully placed around three central courtyards.
 Built of wood frame and stucco, the residential units share a unified style and pastel palette.
 They vary mainly in the entryways, whose detailing, portico work, and siding form interesting patterns and lend each building a unique identity.
 Buildings are designed to form enclosed courtyards, providing communal gathering spaces.